 After resting, he harnessed the donkeys, slapped Kyiry on the rump, and commanded, “Let’s go climb a mountain.”

+~ HORUS AND SERKET ~

-Year 213, Season 3, SetmonthSerket’savailable for them.
+Year 213, Season 3, Setmonth

+The people of Rusalem honored Horus by always keeping Serket’s old room available for the occasions Horus would visit them.

 That evening at dusk, Horus sat in the park listening to the local priest call forth the children of Shalem and Shahar to come and play across the night sky.
-The children of Shalem and Shahar began appearing.
-It was a beautiful evening,. ~ I have become nothing -- But I did not lose my soul to the Kyrios-Olon -- That is triumph enough, I suppose. ~
+One by one, the children of Shalem and Shahar began appearing.
+It was a beautiful evening. ~ I have become nothing -- But I did not lose my soul to the Kyrios-Olon -- That is triumph enough, I suppose. ~

-Late in the night, he lay in Serket’s bed. .
-He slept He dreamed dreams. ~ “You slept enough, Lord aHorus.
-Ywe gotta watch Grandfather call forth the children of Shalem and Shahar.
-It will bring you peace.
-Let’s get outside, right now!~
+Late in the night, he lay in Serket’s bed.
+He was old.
+He was tired.
+He slept.
+He dreamed dreams. ~ “You slept enough, Master Horus.
+Now we gotta watch Grandfather call the children of Shalem and Shahar.
+It’ll bring you some peace.
+Let’s get outside, right now!” ~

-Dreams of things past. ~ ~
+Dreams of things past. ~ “You tryin’ to flatter me, Mister Horus.
+I like that.” ~

+Thunder rolled from the lightning from the night storm.
 He woke.
+He was alone.
+He wept.

+Lightning reflected from the wall.
+The light attracted his attention.
+He rolled his head toward the wall.

-He wept. .
-The light .Serket’s nose was close to his – she was s with He asked aloud, “”“P has come for you”
+~ Serket’s nose was close to his – she was staring at him with love in her eyes. ~

+He asked aloud, “Where have you been?
+I have missed you.”

+~ “I have been bringing peace to people who did not have peace -- healing them from sickness and scorpion stings – I have come to get you.” ~

+“How did you die?”

+~ I was saving scorpions from the abuse of people – three of them stung my hand. ~

+“They were never the brightest of creatures.”

+~ She smiled and said, “Peace has come for you.” ~

 “Are you really here or are you the imagination of a dying mind?